microsoft/nni/docs/Tuners.md

 **Suggested scenario**

-TPE, as a black-box optimization, can be used in various scenarios, and shows good performance in general.
+TPE, as a black-box optimization, can be used in various scenarios and shows good performance in general.
 Especially when you have limited computation resource and can only try a small number of trials.
 From a large amount of experiments, we could found that TPE is far better than Random Search.

 **Requirement of classArg**